-Luke is Head of Engineering for our Industry Business Unit (BU).
+Luke is Head of Engineering for our Futures Business Unit (BU).
 We caught up with him to discuss how he’s influencing the way our engineers solve problems for our customers, the valuable experience he received from one of our parent company Chemring’s development training programmes, and the importance of bringing in and supporting the next generation of Rokies.

 What do you do at Roke?

-My main responsibilities involve ensuring our Industry BU has the required engineering capability to support our customers, and that we adhere to specific engineering frameworks when taking on projects.
+My main responsibilities involve ensuring our Futures BU has the required engineering capability to support our customers, and that we adhere to specific engineering frameworks when taking on projects.
 I also work alongside our business development community to help them understand the more technical details of our employee skillsets and customer requirements.
 The BU boasts experts in intelligent sensing, cyber and networks, data science, and artificial intelligence (AI) and machine learning (ML), and I strive to ensure all the engineers working in these disciplines have the optimum environment to thrive in.

 We work with a lot of large organisations including, Rolls-Royce, Siemens, Baker Hughes and the NHS, who want to generate a long term R&D partnership with Roke to develop capabilities that they do not have internally.
 Part of my role is understanding customer pain points to ensure we provide the right eco-system of capabilities to meet their needs.